-Last year a Court dispute between Brad Pitt and Angelina Jolie resulted with the Superior Court of Los Angeles County imposing an order for the five children to spend more time with their father.
-When providing reasons for the judgment, the Court provided “it is critical that each child have a healthy and strong relationship with both parents”.
+Last year a Court dispute between Brad Pitt and Angelina Jolie resulted in the Superior Court of Los Angeles County imposing an order for the five children to spend more time with their father.
+When providing reasons for the judgment, the Court provided “it is critical that each child have a healthy and meaningful relationship with both parents”.

-The new order changes the original full-time custody arrangements in favour of Jolie to allow Pitt anywhere between 4 and 10 hours a day with the children with a psychologist present and to have unmonitored text messages with each child.
+The new order changes the original full-time custody arrangements in favor of Jolie to allow Pitt anywhere between 4 and 10 hours a day with the children with a psychologist present and to have unmonitored text messages with each child.

 As the best interests of the child are always the paramount consideration for the Court when determining parenting arrangements, having a meaningful relationship with both parents is one of the major principles.
 The existence of this principle exists as children are positively raised and influenced by both parents having a meaningful presence in their day to day lives.

 As the Superior Court of Los Angeles is required to consider the safety of the child before imposing an order for parenting arrangements, it is likely the original custody split granting Jolie sole custody would have resulted from Pitt’s alleged drug use and psychological rehabilitation.

-For instance, if one parent has a history of drug abuse, incidents of family violence or any other relevant issue impacting on the ability for them to appropriately care for the child, the court is unlikely to impose that parent has significant care.
+For instance, if one parent has a history of drug abuse, incidents of family violence, or any other relevant issue impacting the ability for them to appropriately care for the child, the court is unlikely to impose that parent has significant care.

-If this situation does arise, in most cases the parent who is not the sole guardian will have the right to visit the child still, usually in the presence of a psychologist, police officer or a mediator at a designated family facility.
+If this situation does arise, in most cases the parent who is not the sole guardian will have the right to visit the child still, usually in the presence of a psychologist, police officer, or a mediator at a designated family facility.